moby/moby/docs/sources/installation/ubuntulinux.rst

   # this to take effect.
   sudo gpasswd -a ${USER} docker

-  # Restart the docker daemon.
+  # Restart the Docker daemon.
   sudo service docker restart